Anxiety in children

 Parents that live a distance away may decide that a trip to Concord for a few days of intensive work is a good treatment option.
 Typically families will come to Concord for 2 or 3 days and meet with me for several hours per day.

-The exact schedule is created for each individual family and circumstance.
+The exact schedule is created for each individual family and circumstance, and openings are rare at this time.
 The most usual arrangement is two sessions (of two hours) on day one, and a two hour session on day two.

 Small Group Parenting Intensives